 • Those who want to lose weight or manage weight should only eat in moderate amounts.

 Chocolate comes in various forms and varieties.
 They are used to make different chocolate-based products including chocolate bars, chips, cookies, smoothies etc. These varieties have different nutrition content because of how they are made and the ingredients they contain.
 The main types of chocolate include:

 This is unsweetened and pulverized cocoa that’s defatted partially.
 The light brown powder which has a strong flavor is usually used with recipes that recommend the use of baking powder.
 Cocoa Powder contains a significant amount of acid.

 It’s derived from cocoa butter.
 White chocolate has milk solids, sugar, and cocoa butter.
 This type of chocolate doesn’t contain cocoa powder and chocolate liquor.
-Besides that, white chocolate easily gets overheated.
+Besides that, it easily gets overheated.

 It contains chocolate liquor, cocoa butter, and dry or condensed milk.
-Milk chocolate is sweeter compared to dark chocolate.
+It is sweeter compared to dark chocolate.
 It has a less chocolate flavor and its light in color.
 Milk chocolate may also contain added sugars and vegetable oil.